saturneric/GpgFrontend-Manual/src/content/docs/extra/algorithms-comparison.md

 ## Why ECDH Cannot Be Used as a Primary Key Algorithm

-### Key Difference Between ECDH and ECDSA/EdDSA

-- **ECDH (Elliptic Curve Diffie-Hellman)** is a key exchange algorithm used to establish shared secrets between two parties.
+**ECDH (Elliptic Curve Diffie-Hellman)** is a key exchange algorithm used to establish shared secrets between two parties.
 It is not designed for signing or verification, which are essential for primary key functionalities.

-- **ECDSA (Elliptic Curve Digital Signature Algorithm)** and **EdDSA** are signature algorithms, specifically designed for identity verification and creating/verifying digital signatures, making them suitable for primary keys.
+**ECDSA (Elliptic Curve Digital Signature Algorithm)** and **EdDSA** are signature algorithms, specifically designed for identity verification and creating/verifying digital signatures, making them suitable for primary keys.

-### Primary Key Requirements

 Primary keys are used to: